Muhdsyaz/Artificial-Intelligence-Project/README.md

 - Open Price – It is market open price for currency for that day.
 - High Price – It is highest price of currency for the day.
 - Low Price – It is the lowest price for currency for that day.
+- Ajd Close - Adjusted close is the closing price after adjustments for all applicable splits and dividend distributions.
+Data is adjusted using appropriate split and dividend multipliers, adhering to Center for Research in Security Prices (CRSP) standards.
 - Volume – The volume of currency that is being in trade for that day.
-- Market Cap – The total market cap value of currency for that day.
-It can vary a lot on given day depending upon volatility in prices.

 **Ripple (XRP)**

-Dataset that we are used for XRP is 1 years which is from 15/4/2020 untill 15/4/2021.
+Dataset that we are used for XRP are from 15/4/2020 until 15/4/2021.
 We have trained same LSTM model on Ripple data.
 We are predicting prices from 22 March 2021 to 15 April 2021.
-Below table shows our output.
+Below table shows our dataset example.

 ![Figure 2](https://i1.wp.com/pirimidtech.com/wp-content/uploads/2018/04/0-4.jpg?w=592&ssl=1)